Frequently Asked Questions

 I need a long throwing flashlight and have picked a light with the highest lumen output.

-or even the 1900 lumen Jetbeam RRT-3 as the Catapult is designed as a throwing light.
+As the Catapult is designed as a throwing light.
 This is why we feature it as a gun light in our gun section, as hunters need lights that will illuminate subjects when looking through magnified scopes past the distance the the naked eye will see.

 How long will it take before I receive my order?